objectionary/eo-lsp-server/README.md

 npm run package
 ```

-This will create standalone executables in the `bin/` directory:
+This will create standalone executables in the `bin/` directory

-* `server-linux` for Linux
-* `server-macos` for macOS
+(`server-linux` for Linux, `server-macos` for macOS,
-* `server-win.exe` for Windows
+`server-win.exe` for Windows).

-### Configuring Sublime Text

-1. Open Sublime Text preferences for LSP:
+The, open Sublime Text preferences for LSP
-`Preferences → Package Settings → LSP → Settings`
+(`Preferences → Package Settings → LSP → Settings`) and

-1. Add the following configuration to the user settings:
+add the following configuration to the user settings:

 ```json
 {